sovrynn/ecdo/1-EVIDENCE/0-MEGA-TIMELINE/bc2000/README.md

 ## Yao

-The Shu King, the Canon of Yao:
+The Shu King, the Canon of Yao [1]:

 "He commanded the Xis and Hes, in reverent accordance with (their observation of) the wide heavens, to calculate and delineate (the movements and appearances of) the sun, the moon, the stars, and the zodiacal spaces, and so to deliver respectfully the seasons to be observed by the people.